 As part of my criteria for guest posts, I have set a post length of greater than 500 words.
 My niche is blogging, SEO, and Internet marketing, all of which requires detailed information.
 For this reason, I believe 500 words should be the minimum for adequately and meaningfully delivering that information.
 Depending on your niche, you can set a length criteria for guest posts for your blog as well.
 My recommendation would be that guest posts should be at least 400 words, regardless of the niche.

-Duplicate content/spun content:
+Duplicate content/spun content

 Before checking the quality and other factors of guest posts, I recommend you carefully check to make sure every proposed guest post is original, and not duplicated material.
-In order to do this, simply select one line from each paragraph, and search that line, enclosed in quotation marks (“…”), in Google.
+To do this, simply select one line from each paragraph, and search that line, enclosed in quotation marks (“…”), in Google.
 This should tell you whether there is any near-duplicate or exact-duplicate out there.
 You can also use services like Copyscape to check the originality of content.

 Guest post image

 This same research applies to images within guest posts.
-Make sure they are not copyrighted images, and that you have sufficent permission to use them on your blog.
+Make sure they are not copyrighted images, and that you have sufficient permission to use them on your blog.
 I have noticed that in most guest post submissions, authors are using images from Google image search, and that is always a bad idea.
 As an editor or owner, you can run a reverse image search or simply direct the proposed guest author to guides such as: How to use Flickr to find images or sites from where they can download images.

 Most bloggers and IM whom I know hire freelance writers to write articles for them, and then they submit the articles as guest posts.
-There is nothing wrong with this practice, unless the submitter is not thoroughly editing the articles and adding personal touches to them.
+There is nothing wrong with this practice unless the submitter is not thoroughly editing the articles and adding personal touches to them.

-I set a criteria of a certain standard of quality of the content I will allow on my blog.
+I set criteria of a certain standard of quality of the content I will allow on my blog.
 If a proposed guest post does not meet the standard of my blog content, I simply reject the proposed post and add a note explaining this.
-You can read this guide on how to judge quality of content, which will give you an idea of what factors you should be looking for in a quality article.
+You can read this guide on how to judge the quality of content, which will give you an idea of what factors you should be looking for in a quality article.

-Readability and spelling mistakes:
+Readability and spelling mistakes

 Readability is one of the SEO factors, and I use the EasyWPSEO plugin to check the readability score of any article.
 If the readability score is negative or very low, I always ask the submitter to rewrite and resubmit the content.